 - Getting real on maintaining a healthy balance as an entrepreneur and a mom – self-care time, being present with her kids, and compartmentalizing work to keep it all together

-BONUS: Here are some of Tara’s Latest Personal Product Faves
+BONUS: Tara’s Personal Product Faves

 - Most important product –> Follain refillable hand & body soap (Great for us and the planet; liquid soap is sometimes the most toxic product people use.)